Vitamin B12 deficiency: Signs, symptoms and complications

-The presence of peripheral sensory-motor symptoms or subacute combined degeneration of spinal cord strongly suggests the presence of a B12 deficiency instead of folate deficiency.
+The presence of peripheral sensory-motor symptoms or subacute combined degeneration of the spinal cord strongly suggests the presence of a B12 deficiency instead of folate deficiency.
 Methylmalonic acid, if not properly handled by B12, remains in the myelin sheath, causing fragility.
 Dementia and depression have been associated with this deficiency as well, possibly from the under-production of methionine because of the inability to convert homocysteine into this product.
 Methionine is a necessary cofactor in the production of several neurotransmitters.
 Each of those symptoms can occur either alone or with others.
 Vitamin B12 is essential for the development of the brain.
-Its deficiency can cause neurodevelopmental problems which can be partly reversible with early treatment.
-Only a small subset of dementia cases have been found to be reversible with vitamin B12 therapy.
+Its deficiency can cause neurodevelopmental problems, which can be partly reversible with early treatment.
+Only a small subset of dementia cases are reversible with vitamin B12 therapy.
 Tinnitus may be associated with vitamin B12 deficiency.

 Vitamin B12 deficiency may accompany certain eating disorders or restrictive diets.

 Pernicious anemia

 Pernicious anemia is a disease caused by an autoimmune response that produces antibodies that attack the parietal cells in the stomach lining, preventing them from creating intrinsic factor needed for the absorption of vitamin B12.
 It is the main and most common cause of vitamin B12 deficiency anemia in developed countries, and is characterized by a triad of symptoms: